 This form is submitted to the Office of the University Registrar before the student has completed 15 hours of coursework in the EdS program.
 A qualifying examination may be required for admission to candidacy if the student has a master’s degree earned six years or more prior to admission to the program.
 This examination may be written and/or oral.

-See the program descriptions of individual departments for a list of thesis, problems in lieu of thesis, and non-thesis options.
-Some departments offer only a thesis program.
+See the program descriptions for a list of thesis, problems in lieu of thesis, and non-thesis options.

 In the non-thesis program, a candidate will study research methods and findings and will demonstrate skill in adapting them to professional needs as defined by the major department.